 Debug Tool Window.
 Frames

 The Frames pane enables you to gain access to the list of threads of your application.
 You can also export to a text file and customize thread presentation.
-To examine a thread, select it from the drop-down list on top of the pane.
-The status and type of a thread is indicated by a special icon and a textual note next to the thread's name.
+To examine a thread, select it from the list on tolists and type of a thread is indicated by a special icon and a textual note next to the thread's name.
 For each thread, you can view the stack frame, examine frames, navigate between frames, and automatically jump to a frame's source code in the editor.

 To examine the values stored in a frame, use the Variables pane of the Debug tool window.